 Should the wine you have at the bodegas not be enough, you can pop in one of the many lovely bars and pubs on Chacras de Coria main street.
 Patagonia is guaranteed to have good beer.

 As in any big city in Argentina, the public transportation system works quite well.
-Flash Pack provides transportation to and from the wineries, but if needed you can also count on a good and fairly cheap taxi service.
+You can also count on a good and fairly cheap taxi service.

 Time to plan your trip to Argentina!